precice/calculix-adapter/README.md

 ## Building the Adapter
 ### CalculiX
 Before installing the adapter, CalculiX itself must be downloaded and installed from http://www.dhondt.de.
 CalculiX consists of the solver, called "CCX" and a pre- and postprocessing software with graphical user interface "CGX".
 The installation procedure of CalculiX is described in the *README* files of the respective packages.
 Moreover, SPOOLES and ARPACK need to be installed for CalculiX.
 The procedure is also explained in the *README* files of CalculiX.
-Currently only CalculiX 2.10 is supported.
-Please let us know if you want to use a different version.

 ### preCICE
 It is assumed that preCICE has been installed successfully beforehand.
 Concerning installation instructions for preCICE, have a look at the preCICE-wiki pages on GitHub: https://github.com/precice/precice/wiki/Building.